rajpipaliya048/tutor-test/README.rst

 The MFE assets will then be bundled in the "mfe" Docker image whenever it is rebuilt with ``tutor images build mfe``.

-Assets will be served at ``http(s)://{{ MFE_HOST }}/mymfe``.
+Assets will be served at ``http(s)://{{ TEST_MFE_HOST }}/mymfe``.
 Developers are free to add extra template patches to their plugins, as usual: for instance LMS setting patches to make sure that the LMS correctly connects to the MFEs.

 Disabling individual MFEs
 ~~~~~~~~~~~~~~~~~~~~~~~~~